Aliases for SPHK2 Gene

 This gene encodes one of two sphingosine kinase isozymes that catalyze the phosphorylation of sphingosine into sphingosine 1-phosphate.
 Sphingosine 1-phosphate mediates many cellular processes including migration, proliferation and apoptosis, and also plays a role in several types of cancer by promoting angiogenesis and tumorigenesis.
 The encoded protein may play a role in breast cancer proliferation and chemoresistance.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Aug 2011]

 GeneCards Summary for SPHK2 Gene

 SPHK2 (Sphingosine Kinase 2) is a Protein Coding gene.
-Diseases associated with SPHK2 include Alzheimer Disease and Ureteral Obstruction.
-Among its related pathways are Tuberculosis and Apelin signaling pathway.
+Diseases associated with SPHK2 include Breast Cancer.
+Among its related pathways are Apelin signaling pathway and Development VEGF signaling via VEGFR2 - generic cascades.
 Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
 An important paralog of this gene is SPHK1.